 The first thing you will need to do is transfer your photos to your iPad or iPhone.
 (If you are on Android, do a google search for how to transfer images from your computer, since each device seems to be different.
 You can also use dropbox on all devices.)
 You’ll want to work in chunks here, since you probably can’t fit a whole year of photos on your device.
 I usually transfer three months at a time, depending on the number of photos in each month.
 For instance, July had a ton of pictures this year because we took two major trips.
 I only transferred one month then.

-After your files have synced, head to the App Store and download the Project Life app, if you haven’t already.
-And Android users, no worries – bookmark this page and come back next month because that’s when the Project Life App launches for Android.
+After your files have synced, head to the App Store/Google Play and download the Project Life app, if you haven’t already.

 The little notes tell you what each tab is, but here’s a quick summary: